Morphs [Oak Catalog #]

 HazardsAs they are mostly interested in keeping their territory perfectly tidy and collecting objects to show around, Minccino are of no high risk to travellers; those travellers should take care, however, to keep their inventory as tidy as the Minccino keep their homes, and to stay put while traversing wide paths, otherwise they'll lose any shiny object to a watching Minccino as soon as they pop it out of their pockets or bags.
 In battle, Minccino and Cinccino can handle themselves quite efficiently, despite the first's size and the second's reluctance to battle.
 Their compact form and dexterity allow them to move around and look for mischievous or surprising ways to attack and opponent, all of them based on the somewhat counterintuitive concept of keeping themselves inside the area of their opponent's reach, which allows them to try different diversionary as well as spend the minimal effort required to reach and attack their opponents on their own.
 However, they are usually forced to flee at the sight of flying predators.
 In general, two "schools" of Minccino battling style can be observed in the wild.
 The first one has them always keep close to the opponent, darting and hopping around in a manner that allows them to preserve and build momentum that they carry out from their tree leaps and other maneuvers; this particularly benefits the simplest, more instinctive patterns of attack such as tackling or scratching, which they perform with added power at no extra effort expense.
 The second, somewhat rarer teaching is similar to patterns exhibited in Shellder or Aipom attack styles, where as part of a calmer, more thought movement, the Pokémon always follows their opponent and maintains a constantly open vector of attack, allowing them to consecutively land attacks even as they move or wiggle around.
 This kind of strategy is far more taxing on their small bodies, which might be the reason why so few specimens seem to be taught this way; however, it can be observed that Cinccino greatly benefit from is as they can learn a variety of attacks involving the concept of throwing stuff around, up to and including Bullet Seed.
 They are no strangers to unorthodox instinctive tactics such as faking tears of fear or disgust, or charming and tickling their opponents; in fact, together with their technician schooling, intentionally letting an opponent get into close distance to them in order to adequately seduce, attract or infatuate seems to be one the most favoured general combat strategies.
 In the wild, such use of their assets is mostly exercised against other Minccino and rodent-like Pokémon, as all is fair in the competition for territory, water, or that shiny object lying around...

 Courting and ChildrearingTwice a year, members of both genders of this line will cross from one neighborhood to the next, examining all dens in search for the one that both appears the tidiest and most cared for.
 Females tend to look for mates that appear available to come clean a den at any time, whereas males tend to look for mates that can clean or collect quickly.
 The details of the actual breeding process are yet unknown.
 After eight to ten weeks, a litter of three or four Minccino is born.
 The kits grow hair from the lower spine outwards, and then the paws.
 At the second week, all members of the litter accompany their parents in short escapaed to go collect random leaves, specks or pebbles around their home.
-Each sibling must maintain a small hoard of his own in a safe spot of their choosing outside of the family den, and will be forced to leave, gaining independence, once he can afford maintaining an habitable resting spot without needing the parents's assistance to sort out or clean the collected objects.
+Each sibling must maintain a small hoard of their own in a safe spot of their choosing outside of the family den, and will be forced to leave, gaining independence, once they can afford maintaining an habitable resting spot without needing the parents's assistance to sort out or clean the collected objects.
 This process can last from three to eight months, depending on the habitat and availability of collectibles.

 Social StructureAs of this time, little is known of the way Minccino structure their society.
 They are known to live in family clusters delimited by landmarks such as trees, creeks, stones or fences near human settlements, delimiting microstructures akin to neighborhoods.
 Minccino of the same "neighborhood" frequently meet each other, brush each other's furs and tails, take communal care of the children, and share "routes" and "stops" in their travels towards water or food resources.
 When two Minccino from different neighborhoods meet, it can be in one of three conditions: looking for objects to collect, tidying up their personal space, or just dozing around.
 If they are competing for objects to collect, the land "owner" will first warn the intruder, before chasing him around; very few times these chases end up becoming actual battles, as both Pokémon try to go climb and pass around any feature of the landscape as an attempt to establish their abilities without the need to resorting to mutual damage.
 If the Minccino are tidying their personal space, which usually happens in the morning, both individuals will greet each other in a ritual that consists primarily of smelling each other and brushing each other's tails with their own, probably to pass to each other olfatory information about what object have they found in their travels.
 A Minccino that has come into contact with a "Shiny Stone" evolves into Cinccino.
 These evolved forms rarely travel or explore beyond the confines of their familial unit, and whenever they can be seen they are usually walking around, helping their brethren tidy up their territory, or stand up in a tree or another landmark exhibiting their particular "scarf".
 The exact meaning of this evolution in their social order is still poorly understood.